verboompj/Networking/RD Gateway - RDP over SSL.md

 I have helped customers based on 2 different scenario's:

-1. Connect to Windows 10 VMS in Azure
+1. Connect to Windows 10 VM's (VDI  like) in Azure
 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/50.png)

 2. Connect to Physical Desktops in an OnPrem network